 Sunglasses can be found for as cheap as $5 and as expensive as $500 (or more).
-Name brand can be a big factor in overall price, as well as materials used, craftsmanship, and special features.
-If you want a pair that will hold up over time, you should expect to spend a little bit more for a higher quality set of shades.
+Name brand can be a big factor in the overall price, as well as materials used, craftsmanship, and special features.
+If you want a pair that will hold up over time, you should expect to spend a little bit more for a higher-quality set of shades.

 Have you purchased any of these sunglasses?
 What did you think?
 Let me know about your new shades in the comments!